What is the one thing that prevent you from taking your creative practice to the next level?

 At the same time and I see this happening often, especially in the beginning.

 The beauty of the Zentangle Method™ is that it takes away a lot of decision making since you follow steps.

 For example, you don’t need to know which color to choose next, since you draw with only a black pen (at least at first).

-There is one element of this practice that sometimes throw people off : choosing TANGLES.
+There is, however, one element of this practice that sometimes puzzles people: the choice of TANGLES

-Once again, facing too much choice makes it difficult to choose.
+Once again, facing too much choice can make it difficult to choose.

 Does it happen to you too?

 Here are a couple simple and essential tips to help you, if you are facing this difficulty :